AstunTechnology/geonetwork-snippets/README.md

 ### Add snippet to directory

-* As an admin, naviagate to contribute -> manage directory and choose "create a template"
+* As an admin, navigate to contribute -> manage directory and choose "create a template"
-* Paste your xml into the box labelled "XML snippet"
+* Paste your xml into the box labeled "XML snippet"
 * Choose a group to assign it to (this is mandatory)
 * Click the "Import directory entry" button